oleroma/Grip/readme.md

 5. **Battery Cover:** Customizable battery compartment size, thickness, etc.
 6. **Scroll Wheel:** Customizable diameter and width.

-> **Tip:** You can easily swap the case for your own custom shape by placing your mesh into the corresponding "basemesh" collection—just drop it into the collection, and it will automatically be sliced and cut.

 ### **RELEASE PLAN**

 All versions will be released as separate `.3mf` files for OrcaSlicer, along with `.stl` files.
 Releases will roll out as soon as testing is complete, starting with the solid versions and progressing to the more complex models.